risk management, internal control and audit

 The auditor has an important role as a controlling body appointed by the shareholders.
 The audits give shareholders an independent opinion on how the financial statements and report by the Board of Directors of the company have been drawn up and the accounting and administration of the company have been managed.
 In addition to his duties under the valid regulations, he reports all audit findings to the Group’s management.

-During the financial year 2020, the company's auditor was authorized public accountant firm KPMG Oy Ab with Lasse Holopainen acting as the Chief Auditor.
-Nokian Tyres' audit fees in 2020 amounted to EUR 602,486.
-The fees paid to the authorized public accountant for other services totaled EUR 222,158.
+During the financial year 2022, the company's auditor was authorized public accountant firm Ernst & Young Oy with Mikko Järventausta acting as the Chief Auditor.
+Nokian Tyres' audit fees in 2022 amounted to EUR 1,046,479.45.
+The fees paid to the authorized public accountant for other services totaled EUR 68,200.